Antony Alda

 Antony Alda (born Antonio Joseph D'Abruzzo; December 9, 1956 – July 3, 2009), sometimes called Tony, was an American actor who grew up in a popular acting family.
-The son of Robert Alda, he was born in France.
-His early studies were in Rome and he finished at The Juilliard School in New York City.
-A prolific actor, he appeared on stage, in film, and on television.
+The son of Robert Alda and younger half brother of Alan Alda, his early studies were in Rome and he finished at The Juilliard School in New York City.
+He appeared on stage, in film, and on television.
 His career culminated in writing, directing, and performing in Role of a Lifetime.

 Early life

-Alda was born Antonio Joseph D'Abruzzo in St. Julien, France, into what would later be called an acting dynasty.
+Alda was born Antonio Joseph D'Abruzzo in Saint-Julien, Var, France, into what would later be called an acting dynasty.
 His father was well known in the United States both in film and on Broadway, where he earned a Tony.
 Alda's mother, Flora Marino, was an Italian actress.
 His half-brother was Alan Alda.

 About growing up within the dynasty, Antony once explained, "The theater has always been a comfortable place for me.
 I spent all my summers on Broadway.
 Dad would be in one play and Alan would be in another.
 I used to hang out with the lighting guys."
 He found that being an Alda had its professional ups and downs.
 "People figure you know what you're doing because you grew up around acting.
 Other people think you got the part because of your name."

-Antony Alda finished his high school studies at Notre Dame International in Rome, and completed his academic career studying musical composition at The Juilliard School in New York City.
+Antony Alda finished his high school studies at Notre-Dame International in Rome, and completed his academic career studying musical composition at The Juilliard School in New York City.
 He was married twice, first in 1975 to Leslie Clark at Saint Thomas Episcopal Church in New York City at Fifth Avenue.
 Their reception was held at the old Biltmore Hotel.
 The marriage lasted until 1977.
 His sons were born during his marriage to actress Lori Carrell, to whom he was married from 1981 to 1992.
 During this time his mother commented, "Marriage was good for Tony.
 It changed him and made him more mature."